 We’re now in our late 30s to early 50s – the prime of our lives.

-Gen X is stepping out of the shadows and shining in all its Atari-playing, acid-wash jeany, hypercoloured glory.
+Gen X is stepping out of the shadows and glowing in hyper-coloured, acid-washy glory.

-While Gen eXit covers financial stuff (and we will yell at you for buying that giant 4WD when you’re supposed to be saving for a cushy retirement), it’s not about spruiking ways to earn a fuckzillion dollars.
+While In The Meantime covers financial stuff (we will yell at you for buying that giant 4WD when you’re supposed to be saving for a cushy retirement), we’re not about spruiking ways to earn a fuckzillion dollars.

-The Planet X section takes a 50,000ft view of the world and helps make sense of it all.
+We take a 50,000ft view to make sense of it all.

-In Planet X, we look at the big-wheel movements to answer the burning question, ‘so what?’
+We’ll post on the big-wheel movements and try to answer the seminal question, ‘so what?’

-Generation X is embarrassingly low on Maslow’s hierarchy of needs.
+Generation X is embarrassingly low on Maslow’s pyramid of needs.

-Mid-way through our careers, we’re paying off mortgages, saving for retirement, and trying to acquire the stuff of life, like holidays and Christmas presents and whatever the fuck the Goddamn Joneses just bought.
+We’re mid-way through our careers, paying off our mortgages, saving for retirement, and trying to acquire the stuff of life.
+Things like holidays and Christmas presents and whatever the fuck the Goddamn Joneses just bought.

-In Maslow vs Gen X, we get the focus off survival and back onto the things that matter.
-Like building better relationships and planning a life based on values.
+In The Meantime helps to get the focus off survival and back onto the things that matter.

 Go Forth and Read Stuff…

-So go explore the sections.
+So go explore In The Meantime.
 The posts are lightly written and not at all preachy.

-In The Meantime is also the story of how Maggie and I finally had enough of our debt-fuelled consumerism, deteriorating work-life balance, and compounding spiritual deficit.
+In The Meantime is also the story of how Maggie and I got fed up with our debt-fuelled spending and crazy work-life balance.
+And chose a different path.